 Early Postsecondary Opportunities

-Tennessee students have an unprecedented opportunity for education and training beyond high school through the TN Promise.
-To ensure students are ready to take full advantage of the TN Promise and succeed in postsecondary, all students should have access to rigorous and relevant early postsecondary opportunities.
-Research has shown that students who participate in early postsecondary courses are more likely to enroll and persist in postsecondary.
+Tennessee students have an unprecedented opportunity to pursue education and training beyond high school through Tennessee Promise, a scholarship and mentoring program which provides high school seniors with two years of tuition-free attendance at a community or technical college in Tennessee.
+Early postsecondary opportunities ensure that students are ready to take full advantage of the Tennessee Promise and succeed in education and training after high school.
+Research has shown that students who participate in early postsecondary courses are more likely to enroll and persist in postsecondary environments.

 Early postsecondary opportunities allow students to: